Stream Processors

 - name: pump41_sp

-• Output data matches the contract's data model structure
+• Output data matches the template's data model structure

 Location Hierarchy